shreyasmahimkar/action/3_trading_floor/sandbox/banoffee.md

 # Banoffee Pie Recipe

+## Description
+A delicious and easy family favourite with buttery pastry and sweet dulce de leche.
+Serve with a generous dollop of whipped cream.

+## Serves
+8 - 10

+## Difficulty
+Easy

+## Prep Time
+30 mins

+## Cook Time
+30 mins + 35 mins chilling

 ## Ingredients
-- **For the pastry:**
-  - Butter
+### For the pastry:
+- 100g chilled butter (plus extra for greasing)
-  - Flour
+- 200g plain flour
-  - Egg yolk
+- 1 medium egg (separated)
+- 1 tbsp golden caster sugar

+### For the filling:
-  - Sugar
+- 4 sliced bananas
-  - Very cold water

-- **For the filling:**
-  - Caramel (half for the base, half for layering)
-  - Bananas (sliced)
+- 394g caramel or dulce de leche
-  - Whipped cream
+- 300ml double cream
-  - Dark chocolate (for garnish)
+- Dark chocolate (optional, for garnish)

 ## Method
-1. **Make the pastry case:**
+1. **Make the Pastry Case:**
-   - In a food processor, pulse butter and flour until it resembles fresh breadcrumbs.
-   - Add egg yolk and sugar, then pulse again.
-Gradually add very cold water until it forms a ball of dough.
-   - Knead gently then wrap in cling film and chill in the fridge for 30 mins.
+   In a food processor, pulse the butter and flour until resembling breadcrumbs.
+Add the egg yolk and sugar, then cold water until the dough comes together.
+Knead gently and chill for 30 mins.

-2. **Prepare for baking:**
-   - Preheat the oven to 190C/170C/gas 4.
-Grease a 23cm loose-bottomed tart tin.
+2. **Preheat Oven:**
+   Heat oven to 190C/170C fan.

+3. **Line the Tart Tin:**
-   - Roll out the pastry and line the tin, snipping excess pastry edge.
-   - Line with baking parchment and weigh down with baking beans.
-Bake for 15 mins, then remove the paper and beans, brush with egg white, and bake for an additional 15-20 mins until golden.
-Cool completely.
+   Roll out pastry, line a greased 23cm tart tin, and snip excess pastry.
+Line with baking parchment and weights, bake for 15 mins, then brush with egg white and bake for another 15-20 mins.

-3. **Assemble the pie:**
+4. **Cool Pastry:**
+   Let it cool completely.

+5. **Add Filling:**
-   - Spread half of the caramel on the cooled pastry case and layer sliced bananas on top.
+   Spread half of the caramel in the pastry case, layer the banana slices, then add the remaining caramel.
+Chill.
-   - Cover with the remaining caramel and chill in the fridge.

-4. **Finish off:**
+6. **Whip Cream:**
-   - Whip the cream until thick and spoon over the tart.
-   - Garnish with finely grated dark chocolate before serving.
+   Whip the cream until thick and spoon it over the tart.
+Garnish with grated dark chocolate if desired.

+## Notes
+- The pastry case can be made a day in advance.
+- Best served fresh, but it can be kept in the fridge overnight.